DanSohn/lumenary/index.md

 </section>

 #### Interviews <br/>
-<a href="/Research/Interviews/Informal Caregiver Interview/Informal Caregiver-1 Interview.pdf">Download Informal Caregiver-1 Interview</a><br/>
+<a href="/Research/Interviews/Informal%20Caregiver%20Interview/Informal%20Caregiver-1%20Interview.pdf">Download Informal Caregiver-1 Interview</a><br/>
-<a href="/Research/Interviews/Informal Caregiver Interview/Informal%20Caregiver-2 Interview.pdf">Download Informal Caregiver-2 Interview</a><br/>
+<a href="/Research/Interviews/Informal%20Caregiver%20Interview/Informal%20Caregiver-2%20Interview.pdf">Download Informal Caregiver-2 Interview</a><br/>
-<a href="/Research/Interviews/Formal Caregiver Interview/Formal%20Caregiver-1 Interview.pdf">Download Formal Caregiver-1 Interview</a><br/>
+<a href="/Research/Interviews/Formal%20Caregiver%20Interview/Formal%20Caregiver-1%20Interview.pdf">Download Formal Caregiver-1 Interview</a><br/>
-<a href="/Research/Interviews/Formal Caregiver Interview/Formal%20Caregiver-2 Interview.pdf">Download Formal Caregiver-2 Interview</a><br/>
+<a href="/Research/Interviews/Formal%20Caregiver%20Interview/Formal%20Caregiver-2%20Interview.pdf">Download Formal Caregiver-2 Interview</a><br/>

 Interview method was chosen in order to be able to ascertain characteristics of informal and formal caregivers, and also to view perceptions of users on the patients and the burden placed on them.
 We were able to interview four